-The Amsterdam Law School offers a self-study course in European Law before the Master’s programme starts, followed by an examination in September/February.
+The Amsterdam Law School offers a self-study course in European Law before the Master’s programme starts, followed by an examination in September.
 This course is compulsory for those students who have not completed a course in European Union Law during their study programme.
 The course does not count for the 60 ECTS of the Master’s programme.

 In an international environment, sufficient mastery of the English language is critical for academic success.
 Students must take an English-language proficiency test to demonstrate their ability.
 The Amsterdam Law School accepts the following tests and test results: